Local null-controllability of a system coupling Kuramoto-Sivashinsky-KdV and elliptic equations: Acknowledgements

 \section{Acknowledgements}

-The work of the first author is partially supported by the French government research program ``Investissements d'Avenir" through the IDEX-ISITE initiative 16-IDEX-0001 (CAP 20-25).
+{The authors would like to express sincere thanks to the reviewer for helpful comments, valuable questions and suggestions to improve the first version of the paper.} The work of the first author is partially supported by the French government research program ``Investissements d'Avenir" through the IDEX-ISITE initiative 16-IDEX-0001 (CAP 20-25).
 The second author acknowledges the supports from Department of Atomic Energy and NBHM Fellowship, Grant No. 0203/16(21)/2018-R\&D-II/10708.